 We all love hacks (tips, inside scoops).
-Here are some insurance hacks I’ve learned during my 17 years in this business.
+Here are some insurance hacks from an agent who knows.

 Stop looking for the cheapest policy.

 - You’re not buying a burger.
 Don’t be fooled into thinking you can make an “apples-to-apples” insurance comparison.
-There are always differences because your buying fruit here.
+There are always differences because you’re not buying fruit here.

 - Sometimes the difference is in coverage, but more often the differences are the intangible aspects of service and ease of use.
 (You can eat cheap from a vending machine, but you’re on your own if you have questions or concerns about the food!)